James Louis Sobieski: Exile in Oława and imprisonment

-After the coronation of King Augustus II, Sobieski began negotiations to reconcile with the new Polish king.
+After the coronation of King Augustus II, Sobieski began negotiations to reconcile with the new Polish king nad Lithuanian grand duke.
 During the talks Jakub was accused of trying to organize a rebellion against the new monarch, and as a result, lost substantial land holdings.
 Offended, Sobieski refused to pay homage to Augustus and left the Polish–Lithuanian Commonwealth for Oława in Silesia.

-In 1704 Jakub Ludwik Sobieski and his brother Alexander were seized by Augustus II's troops in the vicinity of Wrocław and imprisoned over fears by Augustus that Sobieski may try to gain the Polish throne.
-The brothers remained in prison in Pleissenburg and Königstein for two years before finally being released after the Treaty of Altranstädt where he signed a formal agreement to never again make any attempt to become King of Poland.
+In 1704 Jakub Ludwik Sobieski and his brother Alexander were seized by Augustus II's troops in the vicinity of Wrocław and imprisoned over fears by Augustus that Sobieski may try to gain the Polish-Lithuanian throne.
+The brothers remained in prison in Pleissenburg and Königstein for two years before finally being released after the Treaty of Altranstädt where he signed a formal agreement to never again make any attempt to become King of Poland and Grand Duke of Lithuania.

-Return to Poland
+Return to Poland-Lithuania

 Jakub Sobieski received a favorable sentence during the Silent Sejm in 1717, which enabled him to return to the Polish–Lithuanian Commonwealth and recover his family property which had been confiscated by King Augustus.
 He returned to Poland and reconciled with the king, and subsequently settled in the Sobieski's ancestral castle in Żółkiew.
 After falling out of favor with Holy Roman Emperor Charles VI for allowing his daughter Maria Clementina Sobieska to marry James Francis Edward Stuart he lost the principality of Oława in 1719, but was able to regain his Silesian holdings in 1722.
 Sobieski would return to Oława periodically between 1722 and 1734.
-He spent the last years of his life managing his properties, traveling between his residences in Ukraine and Silesia, while devoting himself to philanthropy.
+He spent the last years of his life managing his properties, travelling between his residences in Ukraine and Silesia, while devoting himself to philanthropy.

 Death

-Jakub Ludwik Sobieski died of a stroke on 19 December 1737 in Żółkiew, Poland and is buried there.
+Jakub Ludwik Sobieski died of a stroke on 19 December 1737 in Żółkiew (now Ukraine) and is buried there.
 His oldest surviving daughter Maria Karolina, inherited his vast land holdings which included 11 cities and 140 villages.

 Sobieski's Legacy in Oława

-The connection to the Polish state which Sobieski's rule brought to Oława set this part of Lower Silesia on a different trajectory, and thanks to it the Polish language was preserved here long after Jakub' death in 1737.
+The connection to the Polish-Lithuanian state which Sobieski's rule brought to Oława set this part of Lower Silesia on a different trajectory, and thanks to it the Polish language was preserved here long after Jakub' death in 1737.
 After the end of the Silesian Wars in 1763, the city along with most of Silesia was annexed by the Kingdom of Prussia, which immediately set out to Germanize their subjects.
 Yet the population remained Polish speaking in the vicinity of Oława.
 Julius Roger in his ethnographic book on Silesian folk songs recorded a Polish tune from Oława in 1863.
 In his book "Schlesien: eine Landeskunde für das deutsche Volk" published in 1896, outstanding German geographer Joseph Partsch expresses his surprise that:

 After World War II German Silesia was ceded to the Polish People's Republic.
 Since then, a number of sites within Oława have been renamed to commemorate Jakub Sobieski.